-- (ii) Where an employee elects to package an amount of salary: - (a) Subject to Australian taxation law, the packaged amount of salary will reduce the salary subject to appropriate PAYG taxation deductions by that packaged amount. - (b) Any allowance, penalty rate, overtime payment, payment for unused leave entitlements, weekly worker's compensation, or other payment other than any payment for leave taken in service, to which an employee is entitled under this Agreement or statute which is expressed to be determined by reference to an employee's salary, shall be calculated by reference to the salary which would have applied to the employee under this Agreement in the absence of any salary packaging or salary sacrificing made under this Agreement.

-- (c) "Salary" for the purpose of this clause, for superannuation purposes, and for the calculation of Agreement entitlements, shall mean the Agreement salary as specified in clause 9, Salaries, and which shall include "approved employment benefits" which refer to fringe benefit savings, administration costs, and the value of packaged benefits. - (iii) Any pre-tax and post-tax payroll deductions must be taken into account prior to determining the amount of available salary to be packaged.
-Such payroll deductions may include but are not limited to superannuation payments, HECS payments, child support payments, judgement debtor/garnishee orders, union fees and private health fund membership fees. - (iv) The salary packaging scheme utilises a fringe benefit taxation exemption status conferred on the Public Benevolent Institutions (PBIs), which provides for a fringe benefits tax exemption cap of \$17,000 per annum.
+- (ii) Where an employee elects to package an amount of salary: - (a) Subject to Australian taxation law, the packaged amount of salary will reduce the salary subject to appropriate PAYG taxation deductions by that packaged amount. - (b) Any allowance, penalty rate, overtime payment, payment for unused leave entitlements, weekly worker's compensation, or other payment other than any payment for leave taken in service, to which an employee is entitled under this Agreement or statute which is expressed to be determined by reference to an employee's salary, shall be calculated by reference to the salary which would have applied to the employee under this Agreement in the absence of any salary packaging or salary sacrificing made under this Agreement. - (c) "Salary" for the purpose of this clause, for superannuation purposes, and for the calculation of Agreement entitlements, shall mean the Agreement salary as specified in clause 9, Salaries, and which shall include "approved employment benefits" which refer to fringe benefit savings, administration costs, and the value of packaged benefits. - (iii) Any pre-tax and post-tax payroll deductions must be taken into account prior to determining the amount of available salary to be packaged.
+Such payroll deductions may include but are not limited to superannuation payments, HECS payments, child support payments, judgement debtor/garnishee orders, union fees and private health fund membership fees. - (iv) The salary packaging scheme utilises a fringe benefit taxation exemption status conferred on public hospitals and Local Health Districts, which provides for a fringe benefits tax exemption cap of \$17,000 per annum.
 The maximum amount of fringe benefits-free tax savings that can be achieved under the scheme is where the value of benefits when grossed-up, equal the fringe benefits exemption cap of \$17,000.
 Where the grossed-up value exceeds the cap, the employer is liable to pay fringe benefits tax on the amount in excess of \$17,000, but will pass on this cost on to the employee.
-The employer's share of savings, the combined administration cost, and the value of the packaged benefits, are deducted from the pre-tax dollars. - (v) The parties agree that the application of the fringe benefits tax exemption status conferred on PBIs is subject to the prevailing Australian taxation laws. - (vi) If an employee wishes to withdraw from the salary packaging scheme, the employee may only do so in accordance with the required period of notice as set out in the Salary Packaging Policy and Procedure Manual. - (vii) Where an employee ceases to salary package, arrangements will be made to convert the agreed package amount to salary.
-Any costs associated with the conversion will be borne by the employee, and the employer shall not be liable to make up any salary lost as a consequence of the employee's decision to convert to salary. - (viii) Employees accepting the offer to salary package do so voluntarily.
-Employees are advised to seek independent financial advice and counselling to apprise them of the implications of salary packaging on their individual personal financial situations. - (ix) The employer and the employee shall comply with the procedures set out in the NSW Health Services Salary Packaging Policy and Procedure Manual as amended from time to time.
+The employer's share of savings, the combined administration cost, and the value of the packaged benefits, are deducted from the pre-tax dollars. - (v) The parties agree that the application of the fringe benefits tax exemption status conferred on public hospitals and Local Health Districts is subject to the prevailing